 A glue gun costs about – $14

 These rates were obtained directly from Amazon for your convenience.
-You’ll end up with a sum of $71 if you add them all up.
+You’ll end up with $71 if you add them all up.
 Isn’t that incredible?
 Consider how much a new office chair would have cost you.

 Is Upholstering A Chair Worth It?